 Fraknoi Supporters Award

-After 39 years of service and support to the ASP, Andy Fraknoi retired from the organization.
-Fraknoi serves as chair of the Astronomy Department at Foothill College in Los Altos Hills, California.
-Before coming to Foothill College, Fraknoi served for 14 years as the executive director of the ASP.While here, he created Project ASTRO, a program that trains and links volunteer astronomers with 4th-9th grade teachers in regional centers around the country, and Family ASTRO, which provides games and kits that allows families with children to enjoy astronomy together.
+After 39 years of service and support to the ASP, Andy Fraknoi retired from the organization in 2012.
+Fraknoi, who retired from the Astronomy Department at Foothill College in Los Altos Hills, California in May, 2017 also served, prior to Foothill, for 14 years as the executive director of the ASP.While here, he created Project ASTRO, a program that trains and links volunteer astronomers with 4th-9th grade teachers in regional centers around the country, and Family ASTRO, which provides games and kits that allows families with children to enjoy astronomy together.
 He also organized a series of workshops and conferences about the teaching of astronomy, both at the K-12 and college level (Cosmos in the Classroom), and developed a DVD-ROM collection of classroom astronomy activities (The Universe at Your Fingertips), which is used in educational settings around the world.
 In the realm of publications, Fraknoi served as longtime editor of the ASP’s Astronomy Beat, a popular “insider’s guide” to diverse astronomy subjects, endeavors and professions.

 At the ASP 2012 Annual Meeting in Tucson, a new award was inaugurated and presented to Andy, the Andrew Fraknoi Supporters Award.
 Each year, the ASP staff will identify and honor an individual who has demonstrated exceptional service to and support of the organization as well as present the awardee with this honor at our Annual Awards Gala.
 The ASP looks forward to carrying on Andy’s remarkable spirit this way.